Christopher Weaver: Current

 In 2016, as part of the MIT educational contingent, he became Director of Interactive Simulation for the AIM Photonics Academy.

 He has acted as technical advisor to various governments and organizations, including the White House, Office of Technology Policy, Congressional Committee of House Administration and the Department of Homeland Security.
 Weaver has been a technical advisor to numerous films including Independence Day, where writer/producer Dean Devlin used Weaver as the basis for the film character David Levinson (played by Jeff Goldblum) and on the science fiction film, Geostorm.

 In 2005, Weaver was inducted into the Cosmos Club for excellence in Engineering.

 In 2016, Weaver was appointed a Distinguished Research Scholar by the Smithsonian Institution and installed as the first Project Director of the newly created Video Game Pioneers Archive within the Lemelson Center for the Study of Invention and Innovation.

 Publications

 Weaver has been published in a number of science and technology journals and periodicals, including: the MIT Microphotonics Center, IEEE Spectrum, Techline, Edge Magazine, SCTE Journal, NCTA Bulletin, ITU Standards, Video Magazine, and Next Generation Magazine on subjects ranging from microprocessors to copyright law.
 He is also a co-writer/creator of the multi-volume science-fiction series The Tenth Planet published by Ballantine Books and was the technical editor and contributor for Fundamentals of Game Design.

 Personal life

 Weaver is a volunteer air ambulance pilot for AngelFlight and holds numerous FAA licenses and type certificates.
 He is married to Nanci Weaver.
-In 1994 he was married to Dr Constance Boston, chief of gynecology of Columbia Hospital for Women, and they had a son named Isaac.
+In 1994, he was married to Dr Constance Bohon, chief of gynecology of Columbia Hospital for Women, and they had a son named Isaac.